Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/06/supercharge-your-php-pages.md

 ini_set('zlib.output_compression', 'On');
 ```

-On The Mag, this reduced page size from 30kb to 6kb and on this website it reduced the page size from 7kb to 1.9kb – that’s a massive reduction in the amount of data being sent across the wire and will reduce your bandwidth consumption and page load times.
+On The Mag, this reduced page size from 30kb to 6kb and on this website it reduced the page size from 7kb to 1.9kb – that's a massive reduction in the amount of data being sent across the wire and will reduce your bandwidth consumption and page load times.